 Learning outcomes of the course unit

 know what organization, organizations and organizing are

 know the main perspectives of organization theory (OT)

-know the decisive external and internal factors for organizational development (OD)
+know the decisive external and internal factors for organizational change

-know the barriers of OD and why OD projects fail
+know the barriers of change and why change projects fail

 have a basic insight of the elements of organizational culture (OC)

 have a feeling of how OC determines the life of an organization

 know the characteristics of modern organizations